rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

 !!! tip "Note"
     Before proceeding, verify that NetReplica is installed and that NetBox is installed.
 You can find more information here: [Netreplica Installation](index.md)

-`nrx` is the command-line interface for NetReplica that allows you to configure and execute tasks directly without needing to create a configuration file.
+`nrx` is the command-line interface for NetReplica, allowing you to configure and execute tasks directly without needing to create a configuration file.
 The following are the main commands you can use:

 ### :octicons-command-palette-24: Basic Commands